after12am/jquery.tween.js/README.md

 ## Features

-* support `method chain` that animation will be executed serially
+* support `method chain` that will executed animation serially
 * support `origin` to set where rotations and scales start from
 * support advanced `easing` function specifies the speed curve of the transition effect
 * support `2d/3d` transformation
 * support `loopback` which helps you to make infinite loop animation easily
 * support `prefix free` which free you from vendor prefix hell
++ support `filter aliases` which applies filter effects more easily